 6. Some providers may use a nurse hotline.

 b.
 The provider will review and treat.
-The fee for this is less expensive than an office visit and with zero travel time invested.
+The fee for this is less expensive than an office visit and with zero work time missed or travel time invested.

 c.
 Telemedicine uses technology to assess and treat patients.